Hunan Beef is one of those classic low carb Chinese food dishes that you probably couldn’t tell was low in carb because

 - Sesame Seeds

-- In a large bowl, whisk together 2 tablespoon sherry, 1 tablespoon soy sauce, 1 tablespoon cornstarch, pinch of salt and pepper to taste.
+- In a large bowl, whisk together sherry (2 tablespoons), soy sauce (1 tablespoon), cornstarch (1 tablespoon), salt (a pinch) and pepper to taste.

 - Add sliced beef to the bowl, and toss to coat in the marinade.
 Set aside for 15 minutes.

-- Heat cooking oil in the wok until oil begins to shimmer.
+- Heat cooking oil (1 3/4 cups) in the wok until oil begins to shimmer.

 - Add the beef and stir gently so it doesn't stick together.
 Cook for about 2-3 minutes.